powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

 ## TODO

-In a meeting with Joseph, the following points were discusses:
+In a meeting with Joseph, the following points were discussed:

 - Expand the methods to be evaluated:
   + Multivariate regression